dmeim/ilovemypretty.com/public/feelings/heavy-hearted/message.md

-It's okay to feel heavy-hearted—life brings moments that weigh on us, and it's not weakness to feel the burden.
-This weight won't last forever, and lighter days are coming.
+It's okay to feel heavy-hearted — life can bring moments that weigh on us, and it's not weakness to feel this burden.
+This weight won't last forever, lighter days are coming.